PoliTok-DE: A Multimodal Dataset of Political TikToks and Deletions From Germany: Data Collection

 \paragraph{Stage III: Find Deleted Posts} In the third stage, we determined which posts were deleted from the platform by re-scraping the posts from the website.
-We performed this re-scraping only a single time: 10 days after the end of the data collection time range.
-We determined that around 17\% of the posts that we collected during stage II had been deleted from the platform in stage III.
+We performed this re-scraping once or repeatedly after the end of the collection window.
 The deletions can have different reasons, \emph{e.g.}\ platform policy violations, as well as users deleting their own posts or switching them to private mode, where they are no longer visible to the public.

 \paragraph{Stage IV: Annotations} In stage four, we sampled posts from the dataset and annotated them for our case study (see \autoref{sec:case-study}).